charles-l/python-compiler/README.md

 or OCaml, and the code isn't as easy for beginners to these languages to grok.

-The goal is to keep the code fairly "python conventional" (inspired particularly by the likes of Norvig, `requests`,
+The goal is to keep the code fairly "python conventional" (inspired particularly by the likes of Norvig, `requests`, and other python code that minimizes use of OO in favor of directness)